ndsol/volcano/README.md

 (No wishing for more wishes.)

 [The rules for contributing are here.](CONTRIBUTING.md)

+Volcano is not affiliated with or endorsed by the Khronos Group.
+Vulkan™ and the Vulkan logo are trademarks of the Khronos Group Inc.

 Copyright (c) 2017 the Volcano Authors.
 All rights reserved.